 Eve described how most organizations are stuck in one of the first two stages.
 In pseudo-community, we chat, we brainstorm and we leave.
 Pseudo-community is a superficial version of community, marked by small talk, where a lack of connection and trust leads to a fear of conflict.

-Next we move to chaos, where the need for power and control wins out over pseudo-relationships.
+In this comfortable but tenuous phase, change and confusion often inevitably cause conflict.
+Pseudo-community quickly slips into chaos, the second stage, where the need for power and control wins out over pseudo-relationships.
 In this stage, cliques form and leadership is resisted as people try to organize themselves out of chaos.
+An organization in chaos is easily recognized: meetings that feel pointless, secret networks where decisions are made, exclusive conversations, and a lack of trust and open communication are the hallmarks.

 As a leader, our critical role is to lead our team through chaos to emptiness and to community.
+This doesn’t mean managing our way out – it means fully embracing the frustration, fear and lack of trust.
 In order to grow, organizations in chaos need to surrender.
 In this stage, Eve explains, members admit “I just can’t do this anymore; I can only change myself.”

 Building Up from the Bottom